 ‘He’s Icin’ & Slicin’

-Jack Frost 2: Revenge of the Mutant Killer Snowman is a 2000 American comedy horror film written and directed Michael Cooney and a sequel to his Jack Frost (1997).
+Jack Frost 2: Revenge of the Mutant Killer Snowman is a 2000 American comedy horror film written and directed by Michael Cooney and a sequel to his Jack Frost (1997).

 Sam Tiler (Christopher Allport) has been struggling to recover from the encounter with the Mutated Snowman known as Jack Frost, ever since he rampaged through his hometown last Christmas.